9 Customer-Focused Call Center KPIs You need to Start Tracking Today

 9. Customer Sentiment

-Customer Sentiment is becoming a crucial KPI for many companies due to its ability to show the relation between call center performance and customers’ feelings.
-This KPI can be measured using simple feedback surveys conducted by your call center partner.
+Many companies prioritize Customer Sentiment as a crucial KPI because it demonstrates the relationship between call center performance and customer feelings.
+This KPI relies on feedback surveys from your call center partner.

 Wrapping up

-While a wide range of KPIs can be tracked in a call center environment, only a few get the due importance.
-However, in this ever-changing market landscape, a company should focus on new customer-centric KPIs to determine the efficiency, performance, and importance of having a proficient call center partner.
-It will help them see call centers as experience centers and not just cost centers.
+While numerous KPIs can be tracked in call center environments, only a select few are prioritized.
+In today’s dynamic market, focusing on new customer-centric KPIs is crucial for evaluating efficiency, performance, and the impact of a skilled call center partner.
+This shift helps view call centers as experience centers, not just cost centers.

 To Share